ctm/Bataan-Memorial-Death-March/README.md

 `Race` is my race goal of 10:18 minute/mile.

-`Mountain` means I'm running
-up and down a mountain and trying to minimize my time.
+`Mountain`: I'm running up and down a mountain and trying to minimize my time.
 I run the same mountain course every other weekend.
 As my fitness increases, so does my pace.
 My record, in February 2016, was a 14:15 minute/mile pace.
 I should be able to better this year.

-`Comfort` means I'll
-keep my HR between below 150bpm during the training or event.
+`Comfort`: I'll keep my HR between below 150bpm during the training or event.
 I'm out there to have fun.

-`Interval` Beginning November 19th, I began doing interval training with my forty pound pack, wrapped with enough low heart rate running on either end to be a total of 13.1 miles with an average heart rate of 130bpm.
+`Interval`: Interval training with my forty pound pack, wrapped with enough low heart rate running on either end to be a total of 13.1 miles with an average heart rate of 130bpm.
 The intervals themselves are 12 all-outs of 75 seconds each, with 30 seconds of light running as rest in between.

-Prior to November 19th, I had done interval trainings on Monday, but without the pack.

-`Pace` meant whatever it took to be the best pacer possible for my brother-in-law as he finished his first Leadville 100.
-Turns out the little bugger was plagued with GI trouble that slowed him down for much of the return from Winfield, then&mdash;after that subsided&mdash;he wanted to run the final seven or eight miles.
-Fun!

 When I run from my house, I typically run over to Albuquerque Academy, then run around it some distance before coming back.
 As such, I